kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 #### Background on multi-pod replicas (LWS)

-We will take the LeaderWorkerSet (LWS) as an example of this system.
-The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and each "worker" pod and the number of pods in the group.
-This is useful in cases where a leader process coordinates multiple worker processes, such as AI/ML workloads for distributed model training and inference.
+In this KEP, the LeaderWorkerSet (LWS) is used as the primary example of a multi-pod replica system.
+The LWS API allows users to manage a group of pods together as if they were a single pod, by specifying a template for a "leader" pod and each "worker" pod and the number of pods in the group (size).
+This is useful in cases where a leader process coordinates multiple worker processes, particularly in AI/ML distributed workloads for model training and inference.

-It works by keeping all worker pods in the same lifecycle: they are created and scheduled in parallel, and if any workers fail the group is considered failing.
-In this context, LWS "replicas" are not additional pods, but additional leader+workers pod groups.
-The user may also specify the number of worker pods within each pod group (`leaderWorkerTemplate.size`).
+All worker pods are treated the same: they are created from the same template, operated on in parallel, and if any workers fail the group is considered failing.
+A LeaderWorkerSet object will specify "replicas," which are not additional pods (group size), but additional leader+workers pod groups.
 For unique identification, each worker has an index, and each replica of the group has an index.
+The pods have various labels providing information as seen in the [docs](https://lws.sigs.k8s.io/docs/reference/labels-annotations-and-environment-variables/).

 ### Risks and Mitigations